ppgiron/Robot-Recruiter/QUICKSTART.md

 ### Getting Help

 - Check the logs for detailed error messages
-- Verify your GitHub token has the necessary permissions
+- Verify your API keys have the necessary permissions
 - Ensure you're not hitting GitHub API rate limits
+- See [1Password Integration Guide](docs/1password_integration.md) for detailed setup

 ## 📈 Next Steps